Driveways, Landscaping & Fences

 Note: Inspections are done between May 30 and September 30 each year (weather permitting).

 A development permit is required to build a fence in the Town of White City.
 When constructing a fence, it is recommended that you have your property surveyed.
 If your property is located on a corner lot, the height of the fence is restricted at the corner site line.
 Please check your title for a restrictive covenant concerning fences.

 The Zoning Bylaw governs the height restrictions in front, side and rear yards for each of the Zoning Districts within the Town of White City.

 You will need an applicable grading certificate for the property before constructing a fence.
 When approving the fence permit application, the town must be able to ensure the grade of the property is maintained so the elevation of the fence is appropriate.
 If you do not have an applicable grading certificate, either contact your home builder or the town for further instructions.
 Permits will not be issued if your property grades are not to the subdivision plan.

 Living fences created from plant material require frequent maintenance.
 When placing shrubs, consider how the shrub will grow to prevent encroachments onto neighbouring properties.

-The use of barbwire in fence construction is prohibited in the Town of White City.
+The use of barbwire in fence construction is prohibited in residential zoning districts within the Town of White City.

 You must construct a fence around swimming pools - please see The Private Swimming Pool Bylaw No. 595-15 for more information.